zinal/ydb-snippets/ydb-ansible/README.md

     git clone https://github.com/zinal/ydb-snippets.git
     cd ydb-ansible
     ```
-1. Prepare the list of hosts to deploy the YDB static nodes, as a `hosts-static` file.
+1. Prepare the list of hosts to deploy the YDB static nodes, as section `[ydbd_static]` in the `hosts` file.
 An example file is provided.
 1. Prepare the cluster configuration file [according to the instructions in the documentation](https://ydb.tech/en/docs/deploy/manual/deploy-ydb-on-premises#config), and save it to the `files` subdirectory.
 1. Copy the `group_vars/all.example` file into `group_vars/all`, and customize it according to your environment:
    * `ansible_python_interpreter` must be specified as the correct path to Python interpreter on the future YDB hosts;